 MAHEC Project ECHO® for School Nurses (10 Bi-Weekly Modules)

-The Mountain Area Health Education Center designates this entire continuing education activity as meeting the criteria for 0.1 CEUs as established by the National Task Force on the Continuing Education Unit.
+The Mountain Area Health Education Center designates this entire continuing education activity as meeting the criteria for up to 1.0 CEUs as established by the National Task Force on the Continuing Education Unit.

 1.000 CNE Contact Hours